rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 An example of what might make symbols noneternal is if there is an interned symbol table can be garbage collected, even if it rarely happens.
 And if that interned symbol table compacts during its garbage collection, then the symbols are moving.

-This SRFI provides feature bits for small integers and floating point numbers, which while not part of the R7RS numeric tower, are nonethless differentiatable in many scheme implementations, and worth testing for as a concept.
-For example, a scheme which has a concept of 'bigints' should not set the eternal-integers feature, but only the eternal-small-integers feature if it true.
+This SRFI provides feature bits for small integers and floating point numbers, which while not part of the R7RS numeric tower, are nonethless differentiatable in many Scheme implementations, and worth testing for as a concept.
+For example, a Scheme which has a concept of 'bigints' should not set the eternal-integers feature, but only the eternal-small-integers feature if it true.

-A scheme implementation should provide as many of these features as possible where it makes sense.
-If a datatype such as a floating point number or a complex number is not provided by the implementation, the scheme should not set that feature bit, even if it is vacuously true.
+A Scheme implementation should provide as many of these features as possible where it makes sense.
+If a datatype such as a floating point number or a complex number is not provided by the implementation, the Scheme should not set that feature bit, even if it is vacuously true.

-A scheme without a moving garbage collector should not set any moving features.
+A Scheme without a moving garbage collector should not set any moving features.

 ## Key-Datum Pairs

 An immutable pair of a key and a datum, with a strongly-held key and no transport sensitivity.
-This _may_ be the same underlying datatype as a standard pair created by cons, but is not required to be.
+This _may_ be the same underlying datatype as a standard pair created by cons, but it is not required to be.

+Rationale: Some schemes do data storage optimizations such as omitting data headers for pairs, and requring key-datum pairs to be identical to standard pairs may be too costly for the following polymorphic procedures.

 Procedure: (make-key-datum-pair key datum).
 Returns a fresh key-datum pair.

 Procedure: (make-key-datum-pair key).
 Returns a fresh key-datum pair, with datum #f.
 This is intended as a canonical reference for hash sets.
 This procedure in isolation looks silly, but a transport sensitive hash set can select which pair to use based on whether the key can move.

 Procedure: (key-datum-pair? key datum).
 Returns #t for key-datum pairs, and #f for the other 5 types of pair in this SRFI.
-It may, but is not required, to return #t for pairs created with cons.

-Rationale: Some schemes do data storage optimizations such as omitting data headers for pairs, and requring key-datum pairs to be identical to standard pairs may be too costly for these polymorphic procedures.

 ## Weak Pairs